 Jessica D. Shields is an Atlanta native, LA-based multidisciplinary writer and filmmaker.
 In addition to directing five short films of her own, she has worked on film and television sets in Malaysia, Singapore, Sri Lanka, Atlanta, New York and Los Angeles.

-Jessica is currently a Screenwriting Fellow in Film Independent's Project Involve.
-She is an Alfred P. Sloan Treatment winner and a Humanitas Prize nominee.
-Her pilot Rue Pigalle was a finalist in the Showtime Tony Cox Screenwriting Competition.
-Her work has advanced in competitions and development labs including the Sundance Episodic and Screenwriting Labs, Sundance Sloan Commissioning Grant, Austin Film Festival, IFP No Borders, and the Tribeca Sloan Filmmaker Fund among others.
+Jessica is a Screenwriting Fellow in Film Independent's Project Involve.
+She is currently a Humanitas Fellowship finalist, a former Humanitas Fellowship nominee and an Alfred P. Sloan Treatment winner.
+Her pilot Rue Pigalle was a finalist in the Showtime Tony Cox Screenwriting Competition and her work has advanced in competitions and development labs including the Sundance Episodic and Screenwriting Labs, the Sundance Sloan Commissioning Grant, Austin Film Festival, IFP No Borders, and the Tribeca Sloan Filmmaker Fund among others.

 As a theatre artist Jessica worked in dramaturgy, literary management and theatre education with prominent regional theaters including the Nashville Reparatory Theatre, 7 Stages Theatre, Synchronicity Theatre and the Tony-Award winning Alliance Theatre.